Project

 Outputs

-• Full-time contemplatives, as well as control participants who meditate but are not in full-time retreat, will complete weekly reflective journal writing regarding their meditation practice.
-The journals will be analyzed using a method known as interpretive phenomenological analysis (IPA).
-At the beginning of the study, and then in three-month intervals for approximately one year, the full-time contemplatives and control participants will also complete multiple psychological questionnaires that address attentional and emotional states.
-Across the three years of the study, the full-time contemplatives will participate in recurring EEG recordings, during which they’ll perform multiple meditation techniques.
+Full-time contemplatives and control participants who meditate but are not in full-time retreat have completed weekly reflective journal writing regarding their meditation practice.
+The journals are presently undergoing analysis using a method known as interpretive phenomenological analysis (IPA).
+At the beginning of the study, and then in three-month intervals for approximately one year, the full-time contemplatives and control participants also completed multiple psychological questionnaires that addressed attentional and emotional states.
+Meditation teachers at the CCR participated in recorded interviews with the Principal Investigator and provided independent, expert evaluations of the contemplatives’ subjective experiences, attentional abilities, and reflective insights.
+The data collection of this first phase of the study has been completed.